gabriele-h/almapipo/README.md

 Currently I am not implementing all the APIs with some kind of grand scheme, but as I need them.
 If you want and are able to contribute, I will be happy to receive your pull requests.
-If that is not an option:
+Or you can try using the generic functions included in `rest_call_api.py`.
+If both is not an option:
 Get in touch!

 ## What Is *Not* Covered in This README